 Contamination Control Planning

-Despite showing great strides forward, there remain questions about the accuracy in reporting.
+Despite showing great strides forward, there remain questions about the accuracy of reporting.
 This is especially true with regards to emissions in the European Union.
 Only half of Europe made known their uncertainties in their emission reports in 2014.

 This becomes clear in the data shown on motor vehicle exhaust in high concentrations.
 Their levels ratchet up to four times those of the test-cycle emissions.
 This data holds for both petrol and diesel-run engines.
 Pollutants from internal combustion vehicles add contaminants in data center environments.
 Dealing with airborne contamination requires vigilant monitoring to make it effective.
 AKCP provides world-class data center environmental monitoring systems.
 Their top-of-the-line products set the benchmark for excellence and durability.